James Young Simpson: Death and memorials

-Simpson was elected President of the Royal College of Surgeons of Edinburgh in 1850 and an international member of the American Philosophical Society in 1863.
+In 1840 Simpson was elected a member of the Harveian Society of Edinburgh and served as president in 1848.
+He was elected President of the Royal College of Physicians of Edinburgh in 1850 and an international member of the American Philosophical Society in 1863.
 In 1850 he was also elected a member of the Aesculapian Club.
 He was created a Baronet of Strathavon in the County of Linlithgow, and of the City of Edinburgh, in 1866.
 He died at his home in Edinburgh in May 1870 at the age of 58.
 A burial spot in Westminster Abbey was offered to his family, but they declined and instead buried him closer to home in Warriston Cemetery, Edinburgh.
 However, a memorial bust of Simpson can be found in a niche at Westminster Abbey in London.
 On the day of Simpson's funeral, a Scottish holiday was declared, including the banks and stock markets, with over 100,000 citizens lining the funeral cortege on its way to the cemetery, while over 1,700 colleagues and business leaders took part in the procession itself.
 A year later, chloroform supplier, William Flockhart was buried nearby.

 Dr Alexander Russell Simpson, his nephew, inherited his town house at 52 Queen Street and lived there until his death in 1916, when it was then bequeathed to the Church of Scotland.
 Since then the building has been through many uses including being requisitioned by the army during the Second World War and being used as a centre for training Sunday School teachers in the 1950s.
 Today, the town house is the premises of a charity called Simpson House, which provides a counselling service for adults and children affected by alcohol and drug use.
 There is a plaque on the wall outside to mark the house as having been the home of James Young Simpson from 1845 to 1870.

 In 1879 the Edinburgh Royal Maternity and Simpson Memorial Hospital and in 1939 the Simpson Memorial Maternity Pavilion were named in his honour, as is the current Simpson Centre for Reproductive Health at the Royal Infirmary of Edinburgh.
 The Quartermile development, which consists of the Old Royal Infirmary in Edinburgh, named its main residential street Simpson Loan in his honour.

-Coat of Arms
+Coat of arms

-The coat of arms of the Simpson Baronets, award to James Young Simpson on the 3rd of February 1866, are influenced by his work in medicine and anaesthesia.
+The coat of arms of the Simpson Baronets, award to James Young Simpson on 3 February 1866, are influenced by his work in medicine and anaesthesia.

+In popular culture

+Ambrose Parry's historical novels of the Raven, Fisher, and Simpson series (2018–) feature Simpson as a key protagonist.